Mark Gosche: Post-parliamentary career

 In 2009 he was nominated as a director on the New Zealand Rugby League board, being confirmed on 27 June.
 On 31 May 2011 Gosche was elected the Chairman of the Asia Pacific Rugby League Confederation.
 Gosche's term on the NZRL board ended in 2012 after he decided not reapply for the position.

 Gosche is the Chief Executive of Vaka Tautua, a role he took up in July 2014 after five years on the governance board.
 Vaka Tautua is a not-for-profit ‘for Pacific by Pacific’ community health and social service provider working in the areas of disability, mental health, older people, family violence and financial capability – with offices in Auckland, Wellington and Christchurch.
 The governance board and staff of Vaka Tautua are almost all of Pacific Island heritage and all operational staff are bilingual.

 Since leaving politics he has held a large number of governance roles including being Chief Advisor Strategic Relationships at the Ministry of Pacific Island Affairs in Auckland, TYLA Trust, COMET Auckland, Vaka Tautua, Brain Injury Association, Talklink Trust and Fonua Ola.
 He currently serves on the board of Lifewise and was recently elected to the Mt.
 Wellington Licensing Trust which owns and operates hotel and conference centres – the profits of which are returned to the community via a charitable trust.
 Gosche's experience is also informed by his wife Carol whom he is a caregiver for.
 Carol, had a severe brain haemorrhage in 2002.
 He and his wife had four children.

 Gosche is currently employed by the Manukau Institute of Technology as External Relations Manager for MIT's Pasifika Development office.

 At the 2016 Auckland elections, Gosche was elected to the Mt Wellington Licensing Trust.
 In April 2018 Gosche was appointed chair of the Counties Manukau District Health Board, effective 3 May 2018.

-In June 2018 Housing and Urban Development Minister Phil Twyford announced Gosche as deputy chair of the Housing New Zealand board.
+In June 2018 Housing and Urban Development Minister Phil Twyford announced Gosche as deputy chair of the Housing New Zealand (Kāinga Ora) board.
+He became chair of the board and resigned from that position in 2024.

-Honours
+Honours and awards

-In April 2007 he was bestowed with the Samoan matai title Vui at his grandmother's village of Lano in Samoa.
+In 1990, Gosche was awarded the New Zealand 1990 Commemoration Medal.
+In April 2007, he was bestowed with the Samoan matai title Vui at his grandmother's village of Lano in Samoa.